Tax Guide for Film and Television

 - Claims a refund for the initial refund period and still has unused credits to which the election applies.

-The secondary refund period includes the claimant's reporting periods for the five years following the close of the initial refund period.
+The secondary refund period includes the claimant's reporting periods for the five years after the close of the initial refund period.

 - Example:

-If the end of the initial refund period is determined by reference to the second quarter of 2015 sales and use tax return due date, then the secondary refund period includes the third quarter of 2015 through the second quarter of 2020.
+If the end of the initial refund period is determined by referencing the second quarter of 2015's sales and use tax return due date, then the secondary refund period includes the third quarter of 2015 through the second quarter of 2020.

 Is there a statute of limitation for filing a claim for refund in relations to the tax credit?

-Per R&TC section 6902, the CDTFA can only refund qualified sales and use taxes remitted during the initial and secondary refund periods if a claim for refund for such taxes is filed within the statute of limitations.
+Per RTC section 6902, we can only refund qualified sales and use taxes remitted during the initial and secondary refund periods if the claim for refund is filed within the statute of limitations.
 This means the deadline for filing a timely claim for refund is generally whichever of the following occurs last:

-- Three years from the due date of the return;
+- Three years from the return's due date,

 - For payments made on a determination, six months from the date the determination became final.